IGEL-Community/PSIGEL/Docs/Get-UMSEndpoint.md

 ```

 ## DESCRIPTION
-Gets information on a endpoint via API.
+Gets information on an endpoint via API.

 ## EXAMPLES